ChooseDews/FireCaptain/README.md

 To install client dependencies go to the client folder and run:

     npm install
-To start the production server run:
+To start the development server run:

     npm start
 Other available commands: